Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Arbitrary Parameter-Efficient Tuning ( ) Methods

 We introduce a more flexible \PET method, \textbf{A}rbitrary \textbf{P}arameter-\textbf{E}fficient Tuning (\APET) method.
-Its trainable module can be arbitrary structure that facilitates us to explore various module structures and easier control the number of trainable parameters.
+Its tunable module can be arbitrary structure that facilitates us to explore various module structures (parameter position) and easier control the number of tunable parameters.